shopware/docs/guides/plugins/plugins/storefront/fetching-data-with-javascript.md

-# Fetching data with Javascript
+# Fetching Data with Javascript

 ## Overview